alfietham/typescript-tictactoe/README.md

 # React TypeScript Tic-Tac-Toe

-Inspired by the intro to React tutorial: https://reactjs.org/tutorial/tutorial.html
+## Features

-With React Web and Typescript
+- React and Typescript

-Using `webpack` for the build
+- Using `webpack` for the build

+- Responsive web app

 ## Quick Start